pytorch-fdn/tac/working-groups/ecosystem/README.md

 To join, please:

 * Reach out to Nancy Rausch on the [PyTorch slack](https://pytorch.org/resources/)
-* Make a PR adding your name to the list of members
 * Read and familiarize yourself with the [PyTorch Ecosystem Documentation](https://github.com/pytorch-fdn/ecosystem)
 * Join the meetings and Slack discussions on a regular basis